-81. Since acquiring the Fenix Project in 2008, HudBay Minerals has made numerous public representations regarding its concern for Corporate Social Responsibility, and good community relations at its Fenix Project.
-These representations were made in Ontario.

-- The Plaintiffs plead that these representations are relevant to assessing the legal duty of care owed by HudBay Minerals to the Plaintiffs, the legal standard of care applicable to HudBay Minerals and the legal proximity between HudBay Minerals and the Plaintifs.
+- 73. Since acquiring the Fenix Project in 2008, HudBay Minerals has made numerous public representations regarding its concern for corporate social responsibility and good community relations at its Fenix Project.
+These representations were made in Ontario. - 74.
+The Plaintiff pleads that these representations are relevant to assessing the legal duty of care owed by HudBay Minerals to Mr. Chub, the legal standard of care applicable to HudBay Minerals, and the legal proximity that exists between HudBay Minerals and Mr. Chub.
+The Plaintiff pleads that by making these representations, HudBay is acknowledging and accepting its responsibility for and control over the issue of corporate social responsibility at the Fenix Project and the issue of the relationship between the Fenix Project and local residents, including Mr. Chub.